Leeds Arts University is committed to Equality, Diversity and Inclusion and has policies and development which support this commitment.

 Considering the data on a quartile basis the following was observed:

-In Quartile 1 (Lower Quartile) both the male mean salary and male median salary were slightly higher than the female.
+In Quartile 1 (Lower Quartile) both the male mean and median salary remain slightly higher than the female.

-In Quartile 2 both the female median salary and mean salary are higher than the male.
+In Quartile 2 both the female median and mean salary remain higher than the male.

-It should be noted that there were 123 males employed on the census date which is only 1 more than the previous year despite the increase of 16 roles.
+It should be noted that there were 135 males employed on the census date which is 12 more than the previous year.
 New appointments are usually made to the bottom of the pay spine with pay progression based on performance criteria.
 The increase in the workforce size and number of women appointed has impacted on the female median salary when compared to the male.

-As has been stated in previous year, whilst noting this analysis and the ongoing action in attempting to recruit men into lower graded roles may assist in its elimination, a complete eradication of a pay gap (with either gender being paid more) may be impossible to achieve with staff turnover and a grade band structure.
+Whilst noting this analysis and the ongoing action in attempting to recruit men into lower graded roles which may assist no gender pay gap, a complete eradication of a pay gap (with either gender being paid more) may be impossible to achieve with staff turnover and a grade band structure.
 The small numbers of staff involved make the data sensitive to small fluctuations.
-We will however continue to monitor the detail behind any reported figures and take action where appropriate.
+We will however continue to monitor the detail behind any reported figures and to take action where appropriate, whilst also being sensitive to other equality objectives of achieving a more diverse workforce.

 Prior to publication these figures have been reported to our Senior Management Team and will be considered by our Equality Diversity and Inclusion Committee.